Sailors become Soldiers who become Sailors

 Glover's sailor-soldiers stymied the British at Pelham |

-On October 13th, around 4,000 British and Hessians pushed inland from Pelham Bay.
-However, along the stone walls crossing the farmland, 750 men of the 14th Massachusetts and John Glover’s forces awaited.
-They held the British at bay, trading space for time and giving the Continental Army a chance to ready itself for the new attack.
-Glover’s men, skilled in scouting and raiding, proved they were just as comfortable with stone and earth as they were with the decks of their schooners.
-They captured supplies and enemy prisoners, then helped operate the artillery when Washington and Howe clashed at White Plains.
+On October 13th, about 4,000 British and Hessian troops advanced inland from Pelham Bay.
+However, along the stone walls crossing the farmland, 750 men from the 14th Massachusetts and John Glover’s forces stood ready.
+They kept the British at bay, trading space for time and allowing the Continental Army a chance to prepare for the next attack.
+Glover’s men, skilled in scouting and raiding, showed they were just as comfortable on land as they were on their schooners’ decks.
+They captured supplies and enemy prisoners, then helped operate the artillery during Washington and Howe’s clash at White Plains.

 The Crossing that Shocked the World

-By December of that year, a battered and severely diminished Continental Army reached its limit as it gazed across the Delaware River.
-Just hours behind the advanced guard of a British column led by Major General Charles Cornwallis was closing in quickly.
-The men from Marblehead gathered anything that floated for miles along the river and quickly ferried the ragtag army to safety.
+By December of that year, a battered and severely diminished Continental Army reached its breaking point as it looked across the Delaware River.
+Just hours behind, the advanced guard of a British column led by Major General Charles Cornwallis was closing in quickly.
+The men from Marblehead collected anything that floated along the river for miles and quickly ferried the ragtag army to safety.

 ![]() |